Concerns and controversies at the 2022 Commonwealth Games: Crash in men's scratch race

 In a men's scratch cycling race heat on 31 July, Matt Walls and his bike crashed over the upper track barrier into the crowd.
 Serving as a commentator for the BBC and the Guardian newspaper, Sir Chris Hoy said injuries to two spectators could have been prevented by a higher perspex barrier.

 Wrestling arena incident

 On 5 August, the wrestling session at the Coventry Arena was halted for nearly two hours and spectators were asked to vacate the venue after a loudspeaker fell from the ceiling at the stands destroying some benches.

 Hockey shootout controversy

 During the second semifinal of the women's hockey tournament between Australia and India which went into a penalty shootout, Ambrosia Malone failed to score on Australia's first shot and as India's Lalremsiami Hmarzote lined up for her shot, the umpires asked Malone to retake her shot as the timer did not start during her attempt.
 Malone went on to score off her second attempt and the officiating error was widely criticised.
 The International Hockey Federation later issued a statement, "The penalty shootout started mistakenly too early (the clock was not yet ready to operate), for which we apologise."

+Sri Lankan delegation disappearances

+Eleven of the 160 to 177 members of the Sri Lankan contingent at the 2022 Commonwealth Games in Birmingham, England disappeared during the Games, most of them last seen at the Athlete's Village.
+The incident is one of many disappearances in Sri Lankan sports going back decades.